exein-io/architest/README.md

 ### Buildroot linking

 We include buildroot as a submodule.
-Than we include testeroot configurations by using the `BR2_EXTERNAL` variable.
+Than we include architest configurations by using the `BR2_EXTERNAL` variable.
 See <https://buildroot.org/downloads/manual/manual.html#outside-br-custom>